tmforum/DataModelDocumentation/docs/EngagedParty/Party.md

 ### This schema is referenced in the following schemas:

 -Individual

 -RelatedPartyRefOrValue

 -Organization

 ### This schema references the following schemas directly:

 -Entity

-### This schema is referenced directly or indirectly by the following schemas:
+### This schema references directly or indirectly by the following schemas:

--Individual
+-OrganizationStateType

+-EntityRef

+-Organization

 -OrganizationRef

--RelatedPartyRefOrValue
+-IndividualStateType

+-PartyRef

 -OrganizationParentRelationship

+-Party

 -TimePeriod
--EntityRef
--IndividualStateType
--OrganizationStateType
--Party
--PartyRef

 -Entity

--Organization
+-RelatedPartyRefOrValue

+-Individual